Raising Quail for Meat + What It Will Cost You

 - Pre-made Pen: $100 – $300 for a basic pen, or up to $500 for larger aviaries or custom designs.

 If you’re only raising quail for meat for a single season, there’s no need to invest in elaborate or expensive housing.
 For a short-term setup, focus on making the pen predator-proof, as security is the most crucial factor for keeping your quail safe.
-A small quail tractor—a movable pen that allows quail to forage on fresh ground each day—can be an economical and effective option.
-This setup not only reduces bedding and cleaning needs but also gives your quail access to natural foraging.
+A quail tractor is simply a movable ground pen that lets the birds scratch and forage while keeping them protected.

 Incubators and Brooders